 David Lummus is co-director of the Center for Italian Studies and the Devers Family Program in Dante Studies at the University of Notre Dame, where he is also a visiting assistant professor of Italian in the Department of Romance Languages and Literatures.
 He was previously on the faculty at Yale University and then at Stanford University, where he taught medieval and early modern Italian literature and culture.
-His publications on Boccaccio, Petrarch, and the Italian fourteenth century have appeared in journals such as Mediaevalia
+His publications on Boccaccio, Petrarch, and the Italian fourteenth century have appeared in a variety of peer-reviewed journals and books.

 His monograph, The City of Poetry: Imagining the Civic Role of the Poet in Fourteenth-Century Italy